tom-seddon/ghouls-tng/README.md

 Press `S` to save levels.
 Enter file name.

+Press `I` to import a level from another level set.
+Enter file name, then level from that set to import, then level in the current set to replace.
+Press ESCAPE at any point to get back to the main menu.

 Press `*` to get a prompt for entering OS commands.
 Change drive and dir and so on.
 Press ESCAPE to get back to the editor menu.